devtoguk/milestone-3-THINGS-TO-DO/README.md

 - [Disclaimer](#disclaimer)

 ## Summary
-The purpose of the ‘Things To Do Places To Go’ project is to create a website which will allow people to find activities to do.
+The purpose of the ‘Things To Do Places To Go’ project is to create an app which will allow people to find activities to do.
 From small adventures in the garden, to big adventures on days out.
-Eventually advertisers will be able to use the site to display their banners.
+Eventually advertisers will be able to use the app to display their banners.

 ## Business Goals

-- Create an easy to use website which will keep users coming back time-after-time with a growing database of activities.
+- Create an easy to use app which will keep users coming back time-after-time with a growing database of activities.
 - Allow users to submit their own activity ideas.
-- Allow advertisers to have banners on the website to help generate revenue.
+- Allow advertisers to have banners on the app to help generate revenue.

 ## Customer Goals
 - Search for an activity to do.
 - Easy to find the information so they can make an informed decision.
-- Have the ability to submit an activity idea for the website.
+- Have the ability to submit an activity idea for the app.
 - Be able to keep a list of their favourite activities.

 ## Advertiser Goals
 - (this is part of our future development, as the app gets more popular)
-- The ability to have a banner on the website to attract potential customers to their website.
+- The ability to have a banner on the app to attract potential customers to their website.
 - Access information about how many clicks my banner has received